artembatutin/champlain-comp-science/README.md

 ### About me

 My name is Artem.
 I am passionate about technology.
 I'm currently going to study to become a programmer.
-I know some Java so I already have a fundemental programming idea on how things are supposed to be in Object-Oriented-Programming.
+I know some Java so I already have a fundamental programming idea on how things are supposed to be in Object-Oriented-Programming.
 I live in Montreal and I have big dreams on my future career.
 This is a simple repository for my "start-education" appearance.

 ### What is the program?